5th SS Panzer Division Wiking: Hungary

-Budapest relief attempts

 As a part of Operation Konrad I, the 5th SS Panzer Division Wiking was committed to action on 1 January 1945, fighting alongside the 3rd SS Panzer Division Totenkopf.
 Near Tata, the advance columns of the Wiking attacked the 4th Guards Army.
 The Soviet forces halted the German advance at Bicske, 28 kilometres from Budapest.
 After the failure of Konrad I, Wiking was moved south of Esztergom, near the Danube bend.

 The second relief attempt, Operation Konrad II, got under way on 7 January with Wiking advancing south towards Budapest.
 By 12 January, the SS Panzergrenadier Regiment Westland had reached Pilisszentkereszt, 20 kilometres from Buda.
 Despite initial successes, the division was unable to exploit its breakthrough and was ordered to pull back and regroup.